-I'm Alone On Christmas.
-What Do I Do?
-Ways To Celebrate The Holidays By Yourself
+I'm Alone On Christmas: Ways To Celebrate Christmas Day By Yourself

 Medically reviewed by April Justice, LICSW

-The holidays can be an emotionally packed time of the year, especially on Christmas, when it may seem that everyone is connected with family.
-However, if you’re alone on Christmas, there are ways to make the most of your holidays and connect with yourself.
-By addressing mental health challenges, practicing self-care, and starting fun, independent traditions, you can enjoy the holidays entirely by yourself, whether you are alone by choice or not.
+The holidays are often referred to as the “most wonderful time” of the year.
+Some people feel sad during the holidays, though.
+Others may feel overwhelmed or anxious.
+It can be an emotionally packed time of the year, especially if you’re alone for the first time on Christmas, when it may seem that everyone is connected with family.
+Social conditioning and societal expectations may send the message that it’s not normal to spend the holidays alone.
+However, if you’re alone on Christmas, that’s okay.
+There are ways to make the most of your holidays and connect with yourself.
+By addressing mental health challenges, practicing self-care, and starting fun, independent traditions during Christmas time, you can enjoy the holidays entirely by yourself, whether you are alone by choice or not.

 Mental health and the holidays: Why are the holidays more difficult?

-say their stress increases more during the holidays than any other time of year.
+Despite societal conditioning that the holidays should be pure bliss, many people say their life is more stressful during the holidays than at any other time of year.
 In addition, with increased rates of seasonal affective disorder (SAD) during the holiday season, people may be more likely to experience depression during Christmas in the United States, where many states have a cold and dark climate in December.
 Combined with more financial burdens, busy workdays, and family stressors, the holidays can be challenging for many people.
+For these people, Christmas time isn’t the wonderful time of the year portrayed in movies and on TV.

-For those who don’t have anyone over the holidays, holiday loneliness can be an issue, leading to higher rates of depression.
+For those who don’t have anyone over the holidays, holiday loneliness can make them feel overwhelmed, leading to higher rates of depression.
 Harvard reports that this loneliness may be worse after the COVID-19 pandemic, which involved social trauma that impacted many, especially those who lost family members and loved ones.
+Despite societal expectations, it’s not uncommon to feel sad over the holidays.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.